-Trump, Giuliani and Brooks to urge judge to toss Jan.
+Trump, Giuliani and Brooks urge judge to toss Jan.
 6 lawsuits in hearing

 The Democratic lawmakers cite the Klan Act, now part of a civil rights statute known as “Section 1985.”
 The act authorizes lawsuits against people who conspire to interfere with government, obstruct justice or deprive others of equal protection under the law, such as by threatening voters, candidates or the courts, as occurred during the Klan’s reign of terror to disenfranchise Black citizens and White supporters after the Civil War.

 The lawsuits quote Trump claiming victory and declaring “a major fraud on our nation” even before votes were fully counted on Nov.
-4. They assert he demonized election officials and others — including Georgia Secretary of State Brad Raffensperger, who rejected Trump’s hectoring to change certified and recounted results — as enemies of the people, criminals and traitors, leading to threats of assassination and other violence.
+4. They assert he demonized election officials and others — including Georgia Secretary of State Brad Raffensperger (R), who rejected Trump’s hectoring to change certified and recounted results — as enemies of the people, criminals and traitors, leading to threats of assassination and other violence.

 The lawsuits assert that Trump inspired political violence by failing to condemn such actions and repeating falsehoods about the election even after 60 courts rejected his and his allies’ claims.
 At least one election official and a former homeland security aide to Pence had predicted violence if Trump did not stop, the lawsuits said.